 Bokeh and portraits

 Finally, we come to portraits and bokeh blur.
-Both phones provide extra hardware assistance from dedicated focus finding cameras that can help out width distance and edge detection.
+Both phones provide extra hardware assistance from dedicated focus-finding cameras to help out width distance and edge detection.
 Let’s see if that theory holds up in the real world.

 Also read: What is bokeh in photography?

 The Galaxy S21 Ultra definitely wins when it comes to edge detection in the above shots.
 See the leaves and edges of our figure, which are very well defined in Samsung’s pictures.
-Similarly, Samsung seems to have a more natural background and foreground roll-off, while Apple’s blur applies very quickly.
-The iPhone also changes camera lenses when shooting in portrait mode, which can lead to an odd perspective when shooting close up to objects.
+Similarly, Samsung seems to have a more natural background and foreground roll-off, while Apple’s blur quickly applies.
+The iPhone also changes camera lenses when shooting in portrait mode, leading to an odd perspective when shooting close up to objects.

-With portraits, the most immediately obvious difference is that the iPhone 12 Pro Max shoots with a warmer, softer white balance, producing an unnatural skin tone indoors.
-It’s rather strange that the iPhone 12 Pro Max ditches color accuracy once it switches to portrait mode, but presumably Apple believes this look is more visually appealing.
-Samsung is more neutral when it comes to color processing and looks more accurate as a result, particularly when shooting on a cold winter’s morning.
+The most immediately obvious difference with portraits is that the iPhone 12 Pro Max shoots with a warmer, softer white balance, producing an unnatural skin tone indoors.
+It’s rather strange that the iPhone 12 Pro Max ditches color accuracy once it switches to portrait mode, but presumably, Apple believes this look is more visually appealing.
+Samsung is more neutral when it comes to color processing and looks more accurate, particularly when shooting on a cold winter’s morning.

 The positions reverse when it comes to detail.
 The iPhone 12 Pro Max captures fine details and textures, such as hair and fabrics, much better than the S21 Ultra.
 There are minimal signs of post-processing and noise suppression, resulting in an excellent look for portraits.
-By comparison, the Galaxy S21 Ultra appears a little blurry too soft, likely as a result of some post-processing touch-ups.
+By comparison, the Galaxy S21 Ultra appears a little too soft, likely due to some post-processing touch-ups.
 But you have to crop in to notice these discrepancies.

 There are definitive pros and cons to both handsets when it comes to bokeh and portraits.
 While Samsung has the edge of colors, HDR, and bokeh accuracy, Apple wins out when it comes to portrait details and bokeh quality.